mattyoung101/slingshot/README.md

 Slingshot is written in Kotlin and runs on a Java 17 compliant JVM or higher.

-Although there are a few existing LSPs for SystemVerilog, I found them not quite perfect enough for my needs.
-Most SV LSPs have inaccurate and hacky completion, which I found problematic.
-I thought I might be able to do this better by taking a _completion-first_ approach, and that's why Slingshot was created.
-The ultimate goal is to create the _ultimate_ SystemVerilog LSP, with all the features you know and love from mature LSPs like clangd and pyright.
-I'm still not sure if I can actually achieve this, but here's to trying, right?
+Although there are a few existing LSPs for SystemVerilog, I decided to create Slingshot specifically with a focus on completion, which some existing SV LSPs are lacking.
+Slingshot's goal is to create the ultimate SystemVerilog LSP, with all the features you know and love from mature LSPs like clangd and pyright.
+This is a pretty ambitious goal that I may not actually be able to achieve, but here's to trying!

 **Current state:** Slingshot is still unstable and work in progress.
 Right now, it is capable of providing Verilator linting and _some_ completion.
 I'm working on adding more completion items and stabilising the